Europe swept by blistering and potentially record-breaking temperatures - KTVZ

 Footage from the scene shows cars and homes in the town destroyed and, according to N1, the area around Grebastica has been left without electricity.
 Clouds of smoke could be seen above the villages from nearby tourist beaches, Reuters reported Friday.

-Temperatures were expected to stay around 40 degrees Celsius (104 Fahrenheit) across the region into next week.
+Temperatures are expected to stay around 40 degrees Celsius (104 Fahrenheit) across the region into next week.

 The-CNN-Wire